paemuri/gridt/README.md

 [![Codecov.io][badge-4-img]][badge-4-link]
 [![Go Report Card][badge-5-img]][badge-5-link]

-Display contents as a grid in the terminal (or any place you want to write it)!
+Display contents as a grid in the terminal!

-This library formats unidimensional lists (slices) as grids, with well-defined columns, suitable for fixed-width fonts, for the sake of readability.
+Format unidimensional lists (slices) as grids, with well-defined columns, suitable for fixed-width fonts, for the sake of readability.

+It's both a CLI and a Go library.

 Inspired by [ogham/rust-term-grid][1] and by the fact that I needed it for [Nhanderu/ipe][2].